wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 6. Click on the Vantage Point admin menu icon.
 7. You will be presented with a free signup page.
 8. Fill in the form and click on 'OK, Create My Account' button.
-9. The form will change to a ‘Click here to finish setup’ button, when this appears click it.
+9. The form will change to a 'Click here to finish setup' button, when this appears click it.
 10. The page will reload and present you with